Hands-On Experience in the Classroom for Interns

 - Carrying and setting up program materials.

-At the end of their internship experience interns have the chance to present a lesson under the supervision of a Baltimore Woods staff member.
-Interns may also write, edit, and create educational materials, and occasionally assist with on-site school visits, public programs, camp, newsletters, special events, and other daily operations at Baltimore Woods Nature Center in Marcellus.
+At the end of their internship experience interns have the chance to present a lesson in a classroom under the supervision of a Baltimore Woods staff member.
+Interns may also write, edit, and create educational materials, and occasionally also assist with on-site school visits, public programs, camp, newsletters, special events, and other daily operations at Baltimore Woods Nature Center in Marcellus.

 - Transportation.
 Interns need to be able to meet educators at the scheduled school.

 - Passion.
 Interns should have or should be working towards a degree in education, environmental science or a related field.